World Health Organisation specifications for effective hand sanitiser:

 We buy our H2O2 at a high concentration 51%, however the WHO formula suggest you to use just 3% concentration so we water it down 1 part H2O2 to 17 parts water - thus arriving at 3% H2O2.

-This is the moisturising element of the product, making the final product a bit more forgiving to your skin.
-Always nice.
+This is the moisturising element of the product, making the final product more forgiving on your skin.

-We produce RO water on site, it is just a highly filtered water supply with no impurities and no chemicals, the RO filtering removes all particles as well as chemicals like Fluoride and Chlorine.
-This is a normal product in our brewery used for making lots of different drinks.
-Also nice.
+RO water is highly filtered with no impurities and no chemicals.
+The RO filtering removes all particles as well as chemicals like fluoride and chlorine.